 If the bill was adopted then the position of independents would be strengthened and the legal entitlements of children and young people with SEN entrenched.
 The nature of SEN assessment would change significantly: evidence from a wider range of sources accepted as proof of Special Needs, while local authorities, who distribute SEN funding, would no longer perform assessments, thereby removing an obvious conflict of interest.
 Finally SEN funding would ‘follow’ the pupil, potentially in the form of an SEN top-up pupil premium.

 The bill, if adopted, would substantially modify the direction of the government’s SEN policy.
 Most significantly, it would allay fears that cost cutting is taking priority over meeting the needs of individuals.
 Although her bill has secured a second reading it stands little chance of becoming law, but Penny Mordaunt and her backers deserve credit for raising the issue of SEN funding up the political agenda.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.